Join the Board of Directors

 Work With Our Community of Conservation Leaders

-The Southern New England Chapter (SNEC) was founded in 1946 and has a rich history serving Massachusetts, Connecticut, and Rhode Island.
+The Southern New England Chapter (SNEC) was founded in 1946 and has a rich history serving Connecticut, Massachusetts, and Rhode Island.
 Our mission is to promote, educate, and advance all phases of the science of conservation of soil, water, and related resources.

 CALL for NOMINATIONS!